-This release from Public Health Scotland provides an update of infant feeding statistics including data for children eligible for child health reviews in the financial year 2019 to 2020.
+This annual release from Public Health Scotland (PHS) provides an update of infant feeding statistics including data for children eligible for child health reviews in the financial year 2021/22.

 Encouraging and supporting breastfeeding is an important public health activity.
-There is good evidence that breastfeeding protects the health of children and mothers.
-Breastfeeding rates in Scotland are monitored and published annually.
-The information is collected at Health Visitor reviews of children at around 10 to 14 days (First Visit), 6 to 8 weeks, and 13 to 15 months of age.
+There is strong evidence that breastfeeding protects the health of children and mothers.
+The information is collected at Health Visitor reviews of children at around 10-14 days (First Visit), 6-8 weeks, and 13-15 months of age.

-- Almost two thirds (65%) of babies born in Scotland in financial year 2019 to 2020 were breastfed for at least some time after their birth.
+- Almost two thirds (65%) of babies born in Scotland in 2021/22 were breastfed for at least some time after their birth.

-- In financial year 2019 to 2020, 74% of toddlers had been introduced to solid food at six months of age or older.
-Only 1% had been started on solids at less than four months of age.
+- In 2021/22, 81% of babies had been introduced to solid food at six months of age or older.
+Less than 1% had been started on solids at less than four months of age.